 Materials and services include the purchases of consumables, payments to contractors for the provision of services and utility costs.
-Materials and services are forecast to decrease by 3.6% or \$0.83 million compared to 2015/16.
+Materials and services are forecast to decrease by 3.6% or \$0.83 million compared to 2016/17.

-Consumables is forecast to increase by \$0.47 million or 13.8% compared to 2015/16 and relates mainly to an increase in fuel costs to operate the Council's plant and vehicle fleet as a result of significant increases in diesel and petrol prices.
+Consumables is forecast to increase by \$0.47 million or 13.8% compared to 2016/17 and relates mainly to an increase in fuel costs to operate the Council's plant and vehicle fleet as a result of significant increases in diesel and petrol prices.

-External contracts are forecast to decrease by 9.0% or \$1.40 million compared to 2015/16.
+External contracts are forecast to decrease by 9.0% or \$1.40 million compared to 2016/17.
 The main areas contributing to this decrease are the cessation of the Street Cleansing contract (\$1.60 million) and Environmental Health (\$0.31 million) as a result of a change in the Food Act 1984 requirements.
-These have been offset by expected increases in contracts relating to Primary Care Partnerships (\$0.24 million) due to an expansion of the service, Council elections (\$0.21 million), Facilities Maintenance (\$0.13 million) due to Council requests to increase maintenance levels, Collection Services for Kerbside and Recycling (\$0.41 million) and Family Day Care (\$0.11 million) due to additional contract staff required to meet anticipated increases in demand for the service.
+These have been offset by expected increases in contracts relating to Primary Care Partnerships (\$0.24 million) due to an expansion of the service, Facilities Maintenance (\$0.13 million) due to Council requests to increase maintenance levels and Family Day Care (\$0.11 million) due to additional contract staff required to meet anticipated increases in demand for the service.

 Utility costs relate to telecommunications, including usage of telephones and other utilities such as water, gas and electricity.
-Utility costs are forecast to increase by 2.1% or \$0.08 million compared to 2015/16 resulting from expected additional street lighting costs following an unfavourable renegotiation of Council's electricity contract with its supplier.
+Utility costs are forecast to increase by 2.1% or \$0.08 million compared to 2016/17 resulting from expected additional street lighting costs following an unfavourable renegotiation of Council's electricity contract with its supplier.